CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 TACACS+ in Cumulus Linux:
 - Uses PAM authentication and includes `login`, `ssh`, `sudo` and `su`.
-- Allows users with privilege level 15 to run any command with sudo, and to run NVUE `nv set` and `nv unset` commands in addition to `nv show` commands.
+- Allows users with privilege level 15 to run any command with sudo.
+- Allows users with privilege level 15 to run NVUE `nv set`, `nv unset`, and `nv apply` commands in addition to `nv show` commands.
 TACACS+ users with a lower privilege level can only execute `nv show` commands.
 - Supports up to seven TACACS+ servers.
+Be sure to configure your TACACS+ servers.
+Refer to your TACACS+ server documentation.

 {{%notice note%}}
 NVUE commands for TACACS+ are currently in Beta.